 The plaintiffs cited another section of the code, which states that the energy secretary “will in due course submit the rule, as it was posted” for final publication if no errors are identified.

-The Air-Conditioning, Heating and Refrigeration Institute (ACHRI), an industry trade group, intervened as a defendant, saying the error correction rule does not create a mandatory duty to publish final efficiency standards.
+The Air-Conditioning, Heating and Refrigeration Institute (AHRI), an industry trade group, intervened as a defendant, saying the error correction rule does not create a mandatory duty to publish final efficiency standards.

 Chhabria acknowledged that the error correction rule does not specify a deadline for publishing final standards.
 But he noted the code makes no mention of authorizing the secretary to scrap a rule that was advertised as final pending error correction.